Grant Programs

 Joan Barhydt Special Education Grant

-Joan Barhydt Special Education Grants provide funds to benefit programs serving children receiving special education services.
+Joan Barhydt Special Education Grants provide funding to support programs serving children who receive special education services.
 Mrs. Barhydt taught in USD 305 from 1977 until 2005, primarily working with children with learning disabilities.
-Her family members established this permanent endowment in Joan's memory.
+Her family members established this permanent endowment in Joan’s memory.
 Requests for funds may not exceed $1,000 and must address a project or need that will benefit students receiving special education services.

 Building principals, special education administrators, teachers & staff may apply by completing the online application by the due date.